MNeMoNiCuZ/joy-caption-batch/README.md

 Support for an `--img_dir` argument added by [CambridgeComputing](https://github.com/CambridgeComputing) It lets you specify a directory other than ./input.
 If no arguments are provided by the user, the script still defaults to the ./input subdirectory.

+Now supports `LOW_VRAM_MODE=true`.
+This will use a [llama3-8b-bnb-4bit quantized version from unsloth](https://huggingface.co/unsloth/llama-3-8b-bnb-4bit)

 # Setup
 1. Git clone this repository `git clone https://github.com/MNeMoNiCuZ/joy-caption-batch/`
 2. (Optional) Create a virtual environment for your setup.
 Use python 3.9 to 3.11.
 Do not use 3.12.
 Feel free to use the `venv_create.bat` for a simple windows setup.
 Activate your venv.